• Home

 My climb

-I came from Arabba over Falzarego Pass and parked at the car parking next to Capanna Alpina (the fee was 5 euro per day), and started walking.
-It was relatively early, 5.55 AM, and there were no people around at all.
+I came from Arabba over Falzarego Pass and parked at the car park next to Capanna Alpina (the fee was 5 euro per day).
+I started walking relatively early, at 5:55 AM.
+There were no people around at all.

-After around 90 minutes I was at the sign at Ju dal’Ega pass.
-Then I was at the summit at 10.25 AM.
-This makes 4 hours and 30 minutes.
-The total elevation difference is 1335 m (4380 ft), and the route goes up all the time.
+After around 90 minutes I reached the sign at Ju dal’Ega pass.
+I arrived at the summit at 10:25 AM.
+That makes 4 hours and 30 minutes.
+The total elevation gain is 1335 m (4380 ft), and the route goes uphill the whole time.

-I had a feeling that my progress was slow, and I did not push at all, in fact I felt the altitude a lot.
-So I am sure anybody can do it in more or less the same time or faster.
+I had the feeling my progress was slow, and I did not push at all.
+In fact I felt the altitude quite strongly.
+So I am sure most people can do it in more or less the same time or faster.

-The picture below shows the Fanes plateau as seen from the summit La Varella.
-This is a beautiful space with several 3000 meters peaks on the left, and the area is a national park.
-They include Cima Nove, Cima Dieci, Monte Cavallo, Sasso delle Croce, and a few more.
-I did not climb them this time, but I shall be there again…
+The picture below shows the Fanes plateau as seen from the summit of La Varella.
+This is a beautiful area with several 3000-meter peaks on the left.
+The whole area is a national park.
+The peaks include Cima Nove, Cima Dieci, Monte Cavallo, Sasso della Croce, and a few more.
+They are all presented here in the site.

 Impressive Fanes plateau.